felixdivo/ros2-easy-test/README.md

 ### Current limitations

 - If a callback (e.g. of a subscriber in the node) raises an exception the test does not fail automatically with the exception as the reason, as that is currently [not supported in ROS2](https://discourse.ros.org/t/what-is-the-expected-behavior-of-rclcpp-in-case-of-an-exception-raised-in-a-user-callback/27527).
 It will probably still fail because some expected message is not detected by the test.
 In those cases, you will have to look for messages like `The following exception was never retrieved: [...]` in the stderr output of pytest.
 It will probably be mixed in with other messages if you view it one the console.
 - A failing service might deadlock a test.
-Consider adding timeouts.
+Consider calling services asynchronously with timeouts.
 - It takes some time to set up the test environment each time, particularly with `@with_launch_file`.
 You may wish to append `--durations=0 --durations-min=1.0` to your pytest call to show the slowest tests ([more info](https://docs.pytest.org/en/latest/how-to/usage.html#profiling-test-execution-duration)).
 There is probably room for improvement here, especially with reducing the required warm-up time.

 Contributions to address these or other shortcomings are more than welcome!

 ## License

 See [LICENSE](LICENSE).
-Initially developed by Felix Divo at [*Sailing Team Darmstadt e.
+Initially developed by [Felix Divo](https://github.com/felixdivo) at [*Sailing Team Darmstadt e.
 V.*](https://www.st-darmstadt.de/).

 ## TODOs